SAIS-S2S-Technology/Roadmap/README.md

 ### Questions?

-Please refer to the [roadmap](https://github.com/SAIS-S2S-Technology/Roadmap/blob/master/Roadmap.md) or reach out to Leo Klenner at lklenne1[at]jhu.edu.
+Please refer to the [roadmap](https://github.com/SAIS-S2S-Technology/Roadmap/blob/master/Roadmap.md) or contact us at: team@saiss2stechnology.com

 Interested in what we are thinking about?
 Take a look at our evolving [reading list](https://github.com/SAIS-S2S-Technology/Roadmap/blob/master/Reading%20list.md).